Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Experiments

 \subsection{Implementation Details}

-The proposed MCIF-Net is implemented using PyTorch and will be made publicly available at \url{https://github.com/BigHeartDB/MCIFNet}.
-We adopt ResNet-50 as our backbone and only keep the feature extraction part, which is initialized by the pre-trained model on ImageNet.
-We follow \citep{fan2020Camouflage} to resize the input images to $352 \times 352$ during both training and testing.
-We follow the experimental setting in \citep{fan2020Camouflage} and utilize the same dataset for training and testing.
-The network is trained using an SGD optimizer with an initial learning rate of 0.005, weight decay of 0.0005, and momentum of 0.95.
-The batch size is set to 16.
-The training takes 55 minutes for 32 epochs and the test speed reaches 37 Fps in a computer equipped with an Intel Xeon E5-2640 CPU (2.6GHz) and a RTX 2080 GPU.
+The proposed MCIF-Net is implemented using PyTorch and is publicly available at \revxr{\url{https://github.com/xingshui2021/MCIFNet}}. \revII{We adopt Res2Net-50 as our backbone and only keep the feature extraction part, which is initialized by the pre-trained model on ImageNet.} We follow \cite{fan2020Camouflage} to resize the input images to $352 \times 352$ during both training and testing.
+We follow the experimental setting in \cite{fan2020Camouflage} and utilize the same dataset for training and testing. \revxr{The network is trained using an SGD optimizer with an initial learning rate of 0.005.
+The batch size is set to 36.
+The training takes nearly 4.5 hours for 100 epochs.
+The test speed reaches 28.02 Fps on a server equipped with a RTX 3090 GPU.}